AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 library("lubridate") 	## To work with datetime values
 ```

-For the visualization parts, these libraries came into play:
+For the visualization part, these libraries came into play:

 ```rst
 # Broadly, the following were used for mapping: